 Collapse unchanged fragments

-Click this button to simultaneously scroll both differences panes; if this button is released, each of the panes can be scrolled independently.
+Click this button to scroll both differences panes simultaneously.
+If this button is released, each of the panes can be scrolled independently.

 These commands are also available from the context menu of the differences viewer gutter.

 This checkbox only appears if you invoke the Differences Viewer from the Commit Changes dialog with multiple changed files (all of which are deselected), and you explore the differences between them and hit the last difference in a file.